timrudner/S-FSVI/README.md

 ## Adding new methods or tasks

 - To implement a new method, create a file `method_cl_methodname.py` in `/benchmarking`.
 For reference, see `/benchmarking/method_cl_template.py` and `/benchmarking/method_cl_fsvi.py`.
-- To implement a new dataloader, add a a new method to `benchmarking/data_loaders`.
+- To implement a new dataloader, add a new method to `benchmarking/data_loaders`.

 ## Citation